 My journey to run for the North Carolina Court of Appeals began during the 2016 presidential campaign with my family.

-During one of the debates, my eldest teenage son said to me, “Seriously, is the way the things are supposed to work?”
+During one of the debates, my eldest teenage son said to me, “Seriously, is this the way that things are supposed to work?”
 That got me thinking.
 Regardless of which candidate you chose, or more than likely which candidate you did not chose, it was hard not to feel ashamed about the process and how degenerate American politics have become.
 The Trump-Clinton debates were not adult conversations.
 They were sporting events, and poor ones at that, but with very serious consequences for every one of us.

 I told my son to watch the Reagan-Carter and Reagan-Mondale debates on YouTube to contrast the difference.

 Meanwhile, my son was quietly getting involved with the Libertarian Party, helping with a few campaigns and doing other things.

 I really didn’t take much notice early on.
 Then the recruitment started.
 I started having lots of conversations with Michael Jr. on a wide range of subjects.